World powers must help form inclusive Afghan govt: Fawad

 Terming the tirade of Shehbaz Sharif ridiculous, the minister said he should not make such frivolous statements at Mazar of Quaid-e-Azam.
 He said that on the one hand, millions of rupees had been spent on grandson’s wedding in London while on the other hand, they were crying that people of Pakistan were facing problems due to inflation.

-Taking a jibe at the PML-N, he said that they had to contest for the party presidency on a monthly basis.
+Taking a jibe at the PML-N, he said that they had toss for the party presidency on monthly basis.
 He said this time Shehbaz Sharif was the president, next time it would be Maryam Nawaz and then Shahid Khaqan Abbasi.